Why This Edible Brownie Batter Works (No Eggs, Safe to Eat)

 • Whisk together the wet ingredients in a large bowl, including the melted butter, brown sugar, milk and vanilla extract until combined.

-• Add the heat-treated flour and cocoa powder and fold using a rubber spatula.
+• Add the heat-treated flour, salt, and cocoa powder and fold using a rubber spatula.
 Add more milk a tablespoon at a time as needed to reach your desired consistency.
 A thicker brownie batter is best served with a spoon, but you can make it slightly thinner to enjoy as a dip with fruit or cookies.

 • Stir in chocolate chips and chocolate chunks until well-distributed.
 Serve immediately or store in an airtight container in the fridge for up to 5 days.
 Brownie batter will freeze well for up to 3 months.